-SkookumScript (or an earlier incarnation of it) has been in titles on the PC, Xbox 360, PlayStation 2 & 3, Nintendo GameCube, Apple iOS (iPhone, iPad).
-It also compiles on 64-bit platforms, including iPhone 5S-present, Sony PlayStation 4, Microsoft Xbox One, and PC 64-bit.
-Likewise it is little/big-endian aware and swaps bits accordingly for the target platform.
+SkookumScript (or an earlier incarnation of it) has been in titles on the PC, Xbox 360 & Xbox One, PlayStation 2, 3 & 4, Nintendo GameCube, Wii & Switch, Apple iOS (iPhone, iPad).
+It also compiles on 32-bit and 64-bit platforms and it is little/big-endian aware and swaps bits accordingly for the target platform.

 It is written in C++ and should work with little fuss on any other platform with C++ available such as other game systems and even toasters, wristwatches, amusement park rides and deep space vehicles.

 SkookumScript has finaled several projects and its runtime has gone through the rigors of profiling (both optimized release code and unoptimized debug code) for video-game performance standards.
 Scripts are compiled rather than being interpreted or using a byte-code and a virtual machine.
 It beats the pants off other competing scripting languages such as Lua.